 On a trip to Iceland in January, you can ring in the New Year Icelandic-style under the fireworks!
-And at this time of the year, the country is blanketed in a white winter coat.
+At this time of the year, the country is blanketed in a white winter coat.
 Picture frosted waterfalls, snow-covered mountaintops, and frozen rivers.

-Whilst this may not seem the most obvious time to visit, there’s actually a whole bunch of top things to do in Iceland in January.
+Winter may not seem like the most obvious time to visit.
+However, there are actually a bunch of top things to do in Iceland in January.

 Apart from the New Year’s festivities, there’s the Þorrablót festival at the end of the month (or in early February).
-This moveable feast is based on Viking traditions – keep reading to learn all about it.
+This movable feast is based on Viking traditions.
+(Keep reading to learn all about this unique celebration.)

 January is a great time to experience Iceland without the crowds.
 Nature is open all year round, so you can still get your fill of gushing geysers and glistening glaciers.
-You also have a great chance of seeing the Northern Lights.
+When you travel in January to Iceland, you’ll also have a great chance of seeing the Northern Lights.

 Get inspired for your Iceland winter trip with these top tips!

-For sure!
-Iceland offers a whole host of unique experiences in January.
+For sure.
+Iceland offers a whole host of unique experiences at the start of the year.

-If you fancy doing something different for New Year’s, Reykjavík is the place to be.
+If you fancy doing something different for New Year’s, travel to Reykjavík in January.
 The whole city celebrates with firework displays and neighborhood bonfires, and the atmosphere is electric.
-And of course, there’s the nightlife that Iceland’s capital is famous for.
+And of course, there’s the epic nightlife that Iceland’s capital is famous for.

 - Browse these winter tours of Iceland.